-The Remuneration Nomination Committee reviews the remuneration of the Board itself, the Managing Director, the Executive Chairman and the Chief Financial Officer.
-The Remuneration Nomination Committee also considers external advice and employment data to ensure the overall remuneration practices of the Company are appropriate.
+The Remuneration Committee reviews the remuneration of the Board itself, any Managing Director or Chief Financial Officer appointed.
+The Remuneration Committee also considers external advice and employment data to ensure the overall remuneration practices of the Company are appropriate.

 The expected outcomes of the remuneration structure are: